MicrosoftDocs/office-developer-exchange-docs/docs/exchange-web-services/how-to-authenticate-an-ews-application-by-using-oauth.md

 ## Add code to get an authentication token

 The following code snippets show how to use the Microsoft Authentication Library to get authentication tokens for delegated permissions and application permissions.
 These snippets assume that the information required to make the authentication request is stored in the application's **App.config** file.
-These examples do not include error checking, see the [Code sample](#code-sample) for the complete code.
+These examples do not include error checking, see the [Code samples](#code-samples) for the complete code.

 ### Delegated permissions